Neeraj319/SchoolManagemetApp/README.md

 # school_managemet_app
-download python in your pc
+-download python in your pc

-download django with command pip install Django
+-download django with command pip install Django

-download the project or clone the repo in your pc using git
+-download the project or clone the repo in your pc using git

-download django-admin-honeypot with command pip install django-admin-honeypot
+-download django-admin-honeypot with command pip install django-admin-honeypot

-go to the folder and open your terminal and write command py manage.py runserver
+-go to the folder and open your terminal and write command py manage.py runserver

-to create a superuser type the command in your terminal (py manage.py createsuperuser)
+-to create a superuser type the command in your terminal (py manage.py createsuperuser)